 All wall openings, penetrations, intersections, connections, window sills, heads and jambs must be flashed prior to StriaTM Cladding installation.
 Refer to moisture management requirements in Clause 2.5.
 The flexible underlay/rigid air barrier must be appropriately incorporated with penetration and junction flashings using flashing tapes.
-Materials must be lapped in such a way that water tracks down to the exterior on the face of the flexible underlay or rigid air barrier board.
+Materials must be lapped in such a way that water tracks down to the exterior on the face of building underlay or rigid air barrier.
+James Hardie will assume no responsibility for water infiltration within the wall due to poor installation of flashings or building underlay.